hopv/nola/README.md

 Why?

 Their separation-logic proposition `iProp` is a predicate over an abstract resource `Res`.
-For propositional sharing, `Res` should be able to model agreement on propositions.
+For semantic sharing, `Res` should be able to model agreement on propositions.
 So they define `Res` as some data type depending on `iProp`.
 Naively, they have a domain equation like the following, which is a *circular* definition: